to the birds

 I close my eyes.
 The are only two colors laying horizontally: A pale green, and bleached amber.
 These colors evolved into many overlapping bokeh that I eventually call glitters.
-Glitters have surprisingly irregular surface and the edges are not quite smooth.
-I decide based on a vision (literally) to make every glitter a composite of two translucent circles that don’t completely overlap.
-Furthermore each circle could have a different color.
-I get the code wrong, but the result is more interesting than the effect I’m going for. the masses of glits concentrate as if forming letters and symbols.
-Different iterations and experiments with color I am able to overcome the distraction.
+They are surprisingly irregular with soft edges.
+I decide to make every glitter a composite of two translucent circles that don’t completely overlap and assign each with a random color.
+Each glit is an object of class glitter with different transparency and magnitude.
+I get the code wrong, but the result is more interesting as the masses of shapes concentrate and blend to as if forming letters and symbols.
+Different iterations and experiments with color:

 Miosis (or myosis, from Ancient Greek μύειν, mūein, “to close the eyes“) is a term with various definitions, which generally include constriction of the pupil.